- Sports Injuries

 Outlined below are a series of strengthening exercises used in the treatment and rehabilitation of calf strain injuries.

-The following examples are for information purposes only.
+The following calf exercises are for information purposes only.
 We highly recommend seeing a sports injury professional or Doctor.

 Strengthening should be done in conjunction with stretching only when the muscle are free from pain.
 Begin with the easier exercises.
 When they become too easy, replace them with a more difficult exercise.
 There is no need do all the exercises at once.